NUAWEB/heritrix-pt/README.md

 * httpBindAddress- Local IP address or hostname to use when making connections (binding sockets).
 When not specified, uses default local address(es).

-* httpProxyHost - The proxy host ip address.
+* httpProxyHost - O endereço IP do host proxy.

-* httpProxyPort - The proxy port.
+* httpProxyPort - A porta do proxy.

 * digestContent - Whether or not to perform an on-the-fly digest hash of retrieved content-bodies.